d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

     return metric[0] / metric[1]
 ```

-Here `Accumulator` is a utility class to accumulated sum over multiple numbers.
+Here `Accumulator` is a utility class to accumulate the sum over multiple numbers.

 ```{.python .input}
 # Saved in the d2l package for later use